In this article, we will share VMware Unlocker software which enables you to create an macOS virtual machine on VM Workstation and vSphere ESXi.

 You can download the Unlocker software via Google Drive after clicking the buttons below to download the current version.

 If you have problems creating and installing a macOS virtual machine on your ESXi (vSphere) server with the new version, you can download and try the old version of the tool.
-This version 2.1.1 was tested on many platforms and worked smoothly!
+Version 3.0.2 and 2.1.1 were tested on many platforms and worked flawlessly!

 After downloading the required version from the above buttons to your computer, you must first close the VM Workstation software to install and use VMware Unlocker on Windows 10.
 Additionally, you can check that the VM Workstation program is not running in the background on your system by using the Task Manager.